-The current consumption of the digital inputs is 2 mA when activated, while the range of the operating voltage is 24 V/110 V/220 V depending on the ordered hardware.
+The current consumption of the digital inputs is 2 mA when activated.
+The range of the operating voltage is 24 V/110 V/220 V depending on the ordered hardware.
 All digital inputs are scanneed in 5 ms program cycles.
-Their pick-up and release thresholds depend on the selection of the order code.
-Their delays and NO/NC selection, however, can be set with software.
+Pick-up and release delays as well as the NO/NC selection can be set with software.